lcrawlab/i-LDSC/README.md

 --print-coefficients
  ```

-This will write out an EAS.Triglyceride.log file that contains MELD estimates using an alpha value of 0.07 and a MELD window of 100 SNPs.
+This command will write out an EAS.Triglyceride.log file that contains MELD estimates using an alpha value of 0.07 and a generating window of 100 SNPs for the marginal epistatic LD scores.

  ## RELEVANT CITATIONS

 G. Darnell*, S.P.
 Smith*, D. Udwin, S. Ramachandran, and L. Crawford.
 Partitioning marginal epistasis distinguishes nonlinear effects from polygenicity in GWA summary statistics. _biorxiv_.